Competency Study – 2021 to 2023

 On June 21, 2021, the Minnesota Board of Law Examiners (Board) published a Public Notice announcing plans to commence a comprehensive two-year study of the bar examination for the purposes of providing the Minnesota Supreme Court with a report and recommendation no later than June 1, 2023.

 The public notice advised that the dates, times, and locations of public meetings will be posted to the Board’s website.
 The Committee held four public meetings in the fall of 2021.
 The agendas, minutes, and additional information related to those meetings can be found below.
-The Board intends for this to be a transparent process.

 The Working Group process began in January 2022 and continued through May 2022.
 The three Working Groups have each submitted a report with recommendations.
 A public notice announcing the publication of these Working Group reports may be found here.
 Additional information on the scope and membership of the Working Groups may be found here.
 If you are interested in additional information, please contact the Board office.